OCA/account-payment/account_payment_internal_transfer/README.rst

 - Create a paired payment in the destination journal
 - Use the company's transfer account for the counterpart
 - Reconcile both transfer lines automatically

+To find existing transfers, use the "Internal Transfers" filter in the payments search view.

+When cancelling, resetting to draft, or deleting one side of the transfer, the paired payment is automatically updated as well.

 Bug Tracker
 ===========